nehiljain/talks/analytics-engineering/presentation.md

 ^ evolved over time, in part to see where it’s been, and more importantly, to see where it’s going next.
 ^ Data Dictatorship: Confiened/controlled and specialised, time to insights rendered them stale/irrelevant ^ Definition of data itself changes, big data
-^ - Excel, Tableau - Self-serve and data literacy - SSOT- Usecases of data in biz exploding
+^ - Excel, Tableau
+Usecases of data in biz exploding
+Self-serve and data literacy
+SSOT

 ---